 Understanding MCP Server Timeout Errors

 Timeout errors are among the most frustrating MCP issues because they can appear intermittently and have multiple root causes.
-When an MCP client sends a request to a server and doesn't receive a response within the expected window, it terminates the connection and throws a timeout error.
-This guide covers every common cause and shows you how to fix each one.
+When an MCP client sends a request to a server and does not receive a response within the expected time window, it terminates the connection and throws a timeout error.
+Unlike connection refused errors (which fail immediately) or ENOENT errors (which prevent startup), timeouts mean the server started and received the request but was too slow to respond.

 Common Causes of Timeout Errors